ksysoev/authkeeper/README.md

 ./authkeeper token
 ```

-Select your client from the list and get an access token instantly!
+Enter your password, select a client from the numbered list, and get your token!

 ### 3. List all clients